Cardboard Box Small World Play

 The corrugated cardboard forms two levels, suggesting the possibility of a staircase or a ramp.

-preschool small world play with recycled boxes
+preschool small world play with toy cars

 A ramp, parking spaces, and even a landing pad for a helicopter are all included in this small world parking garage.